 Supplements for Baby

-Newborns are “deficient” in Vitamin K at birth.
-One of the standard newborn procedures is a Vitamin K shot.
-You may wish to use these in stead of the shot (if you choose to use anything at all).
+Newborns are born with low levels of Vitamin K at birth.
+One of the standard newborn procedures (in hospital) is a Vitamin K shot (which contains potentially dangerous preservatives and synthetics).
+You may wish to use these drops in stead of the shot (if you choose to use anything at all).

 This blog is an educational and informational resource for anyone interested in my stories and creations.
 It is not a substitute for working with a doctor or other medical professional.
 I cannot guarantee the outcome of my recommendations and statements.
 I make no guarantees about the information and recommendations provided herein.
 By continuing to use/read/participate in this website/ blog/email series you acknowledge that I cannot guarantee any particular results, as such outcomes are based on subjective factors that are not within my control.
 Therefore, following any information or recommendations provided on this website/blog/email series are at your own risk.
 If you need medical advice, you should hire a physician or other professional.
 Please speak with your medical professional before using essential oils.